-The advanced oxidation process is a proven technology for the oxidation of a wide range of compounds in water.
-The units are highly automated and can be easily installed to treat water and remediate groundwater impacted with BTEX, MtBE, TPH-g, total petroleum hydrocarbons as diesel (TPH-d), tert-butyl formate (TBF), tert-butyl alcohol (TBA), tert-amyl methyl ether (TAME), diisopropyl ether (DIPE), polyaromatic hydrocarbons (PAHs), trimethylbenzene, 1,4-dioxane, trichloroethylene (TCE), perchloroethylene (PCE), 1,2-dichloroethene (1,2-DCE), 1,1-dichloroethene (1,1-DCE), vinyl chloride, and tetrahydrofuran.
+The in-situ remediation of groundwater with ozone and hydrogen peroxide is a proven technology for the oxidation of petroleum and chlorinated hydrocarbons.
+The units are highly automated and can be easily installed to treat groundwater impacted with benzene-toluene-ethylbenzene-xylene (BTEX), methyl tert-butyl ether (MtBE), total petroleum hydrocarbons as gasoline (TPH-g), total petroleum hydrocarbons as diesel (TPH-d), tert-butyl formate (TBF), tert-butyl alcohol (TBA), tert-amyl methyl ether (TAME), diisopropyl ether (DIPE), polyaromatic hydrocarbons (PAHs), trimethylbenzene, 1,4-dioxane, trichloroethylene (TCE), perchloroethylene (PCE), 1,2-dichloroethene (1,2-DCE), 1,1-dichloroethene (1,1-DCE), vinyl chloride, and tetrahydrofuran.

 Advanced Oxidation Description